codewars/docs/content/languages/cpp/authoring/index.md

 };
 ```

-`Describe` blocks are expanded into C++ `struct`, and they can contain anything a structure can, in particular `public` and `private` access specifiers, member fields and functions, etc. `Describe` blocks can be also nested, with one remark: nested `Describe` sections compile and get registered for execution correctly, but test output panel does not report them hierarchically: all of them are flattened into one-level test report.
+`Describe` blocks are expanded into C++ `struct`s, and they can contain anything a `struct` can, in particular `public` and `private` access modifiers, member fields and functions, etc. `Describe` blocks can also be nested, with one caveat: while nested `Describe` sections are correctly compiled and registered for execution, the test output panel does not report them hierarchically; they are all flattened into a single-level test report.

 ### Snowhouse

-`Snowhouse` provides `Assert::That` function, which can accept either a constraint which has to be fulfilled by an asserted value (`Assert::That(actual, Equals(expected))`), or a fluent expression accepting actual value as input and returning a boolean value indicating a success or failure (`Assert::That(actual, Is().Equal(expected))`).
+`Snowhouse` provides the function `Assert::That`, which can accept either a constraint which has to be fulfilled by an asserted value (`Assert::That(actual, Equals(expected))`), or a fluent expression accepting actual value as input and returning a boolean value indicating success or failure (`Assert::That(actual, Is().Equal(expected))`).
 Both types of assertions are equivalent to each other and authors can choose whichever suits them better.
-For clarity, this document uses only constraints as examples, but each of them has corresponding expression.
-Most useful ones are:
+For clarity, this document uses only constraints as examples, but each of them have corresponding expressions.
+The most useful ones are:
 - `Equals`
 - `EqualsWithDelta`
 - `EqualsContainer`